 POLLYWOG SAIL - The natural expansion of the Pollywog tender.
 The unique aspect of the design is the foldable mast and boom, which all fits in the hull for transport.
 With a removable daggerboard and a flip-up rudder, the boat can be beached easily.
 Hull speed is about 6 mph, but with one occupant expect sailing excitement.
 The sail is home made of white polytarp material, and should provide many seasons of enjoyment at very little cost.
 Download the folding mast plans for free on the website.
 (Apr 2009)

 QUAD - A 4 module, 11 foot long, multi-purpose boat.
 Primarily designed as a 2 occupant canoe, it can also be used as a 3 module motorized skiff.
 All 4 modules nest to allow transport in any truck or suv.
 Wide and stable, yet smooth through the water, it is easy to construct, and costs less than $150.
-Total empty weight is less than 60 pounds.
+Total empty weight is about 50 pounds.
 Ruggedly built, goes anywhere, and because it seats two, you won't be alone.
+(Sept 2013)

 SIMPLE 8' PRAM - A wide and stable design, constructed of 1/4" plywood for strength and durability.
 The two modules fold on top of each other for a transport size of 4' long, 3' wide and 2' high.
 Capable of accommodating 2 adults, it makes a great hunting or fishing boat, to get into those hard to reach areas.
 Row, paddle or trolling motor powered.
 The plans are FREE.
 Request by e-mail.
 (Aug 2013)